Gothia Logistics logo

 Part 2

-Purchasing is responsible for establishing the flow of materials into the company together with the suppliers.
+The purchasing department is responsible for establishing the flow of materials into the company, following up with the supplier and expediting delivery.

 Selecting Suppliers